Organization

 Integration of the most critical content from all three publications

-Accessibility & Equity
+Accessibility & equity

 Accessibility was central to the redesign, ensuring the guide could serve Michigan’s diverse population.